TVR-AelinTX/etn/index.md

 ### 22/02/2022:
 A second set of same sample readings was analyzed.
 Here the differences between both reading are normally distributed.
 A student t-test confirms that the difference between both datasets of the same sample is significant.
 Purities calculated by both methods for different samples show no significant difference accoring to a Wilcoxon's signed rank test.

+### 01/03/2022:
+The measurements at 210 nm are selected as the absorbance there is of a greater intensity.
+Further analysis is put on hold.

 ## Upload Ion Chromatography data to DELPHI platform <a name="task8"></a>